≡ Menu

 The first English Mastiff…

-These Old English Mastiffs were originally bred for many of the same reasons why they had been breeding in the past, over the centuries, they were eventually “domesticated” and breed to be much calmer which is why England is generally credited for giving us what we now know and love.
+He was bred by a knight named Sir Piers Legh of the Lyme Hall Estate in 1415.
+This was the first of the Lyme Hall line of Mastiffs, the last of which died in the 20th century.
+And while these Old English Mastiffs were bred initially for many of the same reasons why they had been producing in the past, over the centuries, they were eventually “domesticated” and born to be much calmer, which is why England is generally credited for giving us what we now know and love.

-The Mastiff was brought to the United States in the 19th century and was recognized by the American Kennel Club in 1885.
-This was followed by the formation of the Mastiff Club.
-This breed remains fairly popular in the United States even today.
+Eventually, the Mastiff was brought to the United States in the 19th century and was recognized by the American Kennel Club in 1885.
+The formation of the Mastiff Club followed this.
+This breed remains relatively popular in the United States even today.

 Physical Characteristics